lucioaquino/gh-abcs-actions/labs/lab07.md

 # 7 - CI/CD
-In this lab you will use CI/CD workflows.
+In this lab you will use CI/CD workflowsss.
 > Duration: 15-20 minutes

 References: